bmcmahen/cast/Readme.md

 ## Installation

-The easiest way to use Cast is to use the `app.js` located in the `dist` folder, and require this script in your html page.
+The easiest way to use Cast is to use the `cast.js` located in the `dist` folder, and require this script in your html page.
 Cast will then be available under the global variable `cast`'.

 Alternatively, Cast can be used as a [component](https://github.com/component/component).
-Navigate to your project directory where your `component.json` file exists, install Cast, and build the installed components.

 	$ component install bmcmahen/cast
-	$ component build

-This produces a `build.js` file inside the `build` folder.
-Attach this script to your HTML file and access the constructor using `require()` within your code.

-	var Cast = require('cast');
-	var cast = new Cast(options);

 ## API